 Related post: Choose to Walk in Love and Freedom

 The inner strength that is necessary to live in peace with one another, as one body, comes from submission to God.
-A gentle spirit is precious to God and empowers living and serving in a way that reflects the Lord.
-When we are overwhelmed by His grace, we find the place of true strength, a surrendered spirit.
-When we are surrendered to the Lord, our hearts are soft and everything else flows.
+A gentle, humble, surrendered spirit is precious to God and empowers living in a way that glorifies Jesus.

 “Let your true beauty come from your inner personality, not a focus on the external.
 For lasting beauty comes from a gentle and peaceful spirit, which is precious in God’s sight and is much more important than the outward adornment of elaborate hair, jewellery, and fine clothes.”1 Peter 3:3-4